Pediatric Radiology Fellowship Program

 Ultrasound

-The Fellow will be scheduled in ultrasound 1-2 days per week (combined rotation with CT).
+The Fellow will be scheduled in ultrasound for three months (with CT).
 The fellow will supervise studies performed by technologists as well as scan cases personally.
 Cases include abdominal imaging, neonatal head ultrasound, and vascular studies.
 There are occasionally MSK studies.
-Common ultrasound guided procedures include liver biopsies and abscess drainage.
+Common ultrasound guided procedures include liver biopsies, kidney biopsies, solid mass biopsies, thoracenteses, and abdominal/abscess drainage.

 Radiography

-The Fellow will be scheduled to read plain films 1-2 days per week (rotation is combined with fluoroscopy).
+The Fellow will be scheduled in a rotation combined with fluoroscopy for three months.
 This includes rounds with the PICU and NICU staff, as well as outpatient and emergency films.
-The Fellow should read a minimum of 2500 plain film studies.

 Graduated Responsibility

 At the beginning of the year, the Fellow is expected to observe a number of procedures and scans being performed and interpreted by staff.
 Within a week or two, the Fellow is expected to participate in the performance and reporting of these studies.
-By the end of the first quarter, the fellow should be performing the common imaging guided procedures unsupervised and be able to teach residents how to perform the procedures.
+By the end of the first quarter, the fellow should be performing the common imaging guided procedures with supervision.
 In MRI, CT and Ultrasound, the first several weeks will require some adjustment of the Fellow to our scanning procedures and protocols.
-By the end of the first quarter, the Fellow should be supervising and reporting the cases with minimum supervision and by the 4 th quarter should be capable of supervising services at staff level.
-ALL scans and procedures are double read by a member of staff which provides an excellent opportunity for teaching and feedback.
+By the end of the first quarter, the Fellow should be supervising and reporting the cases with minimum supervision and by the 4th quarter should be capable of supervising services at staff level.
+All scans and procedures are double read by a member of staff which provides an excellent opportunity for teaching and feedback.

 On Call Responsibilities

-The Fellow will take call at a staff level in general radiology, pediatric radiology and pediatric fluoroscopy at the University of Alberta Hospital site.
-The bulk of this is plain film radiography and involves checking emergency films reported by the resident and intensive care/general inpatient plain film radiography.
-The Fellow is expected to start taking call two months after arrival and will be on-call for a total of 8 weeks in the remaining 10-month period.
+The Fellow will take call in pediatric radiology at the University of Alberta Hospital site.
+There is a radiology resident in house who reports the CT imaging on call in the evening, and the fellow is available to supervise the resident.
+Evening call can be done from home, whereas the day time call on the weekend is in house.
+The bulk of the day time on call is plain film radiography and involves checking emergency films reported by the resident and intensive care/general inpatient plain film radiography.
+The Fellow is expected to start taking call 2 - 3 months after arrival and will be on-call for a total of 8 weeks in the remaining 10-month period.
 This is to include one long holiday weekend.

 Education/Teaching